sorryAri3/cse15l-lab-reports/lab1-report.md

 ![Image](cat3.png)

-This is all the contents of the Hello.java file! `Hello.java` is a file in the `messages` directory in `lecture1`.
+This is all the contents of the Hello.java file! `Hello.java` is a file in the directory `lecture1`.
+So the path `cd lecture1/Hello.java` will access the directory of lecture 1 and the file of Hello.java and print its contents!